 I have a passion for creating, working hard, and solving problems.
-Between my 9-5, running a non-profit, singing at my church, makeup gigs, speaking engagements and other side hustles, it’s no secret that my schedule is full.
-With Jesus and a little coffee ALL things are possible!
-The four tips I am about to share with you are the reasons why I am able excel in business, spend time with my family, and still find time to work out!
+Between my 9-5, running a non-profit, singing at my church, makeup gigs, speaking engagements, and other side hustles, it’s no secret that my schedule is full.
+With Jesus and a little coffee, ALL things are possible!
+The four tips I am about to share with you are the reasons why I am able to excel in business, spend time with my family, and still find time to work out!

 1. Never stop learning & perfecting your craft